Fiscal Year 2024 Budget Justification

 The Board held public meetings in New Orleans (August 2003) and Seattle (September 2003) to gather information and input on viable access solutions that will allow persons with disabilities independent access onto and off of large vessels.
 Over 150 vessel designers and operators, pier operators, persons with disabilities, and others attended the meetings.
 In advance of the meetings, the Board toured vessels and boarding facilities at area ports.
 In November 2004, the Board published for public comment an ANPRM on access to and in smaller passenger vessels and a notice of availability releasing draft guidelines on access to and in larger passenger vessels.

 In July 2006, the Board made available for public comment revised draft accessibility guidelines for passenger vessels.
-We received approximately 175 comments on the draft guidelines.
+It received approximately 175 comments on the draft guidelines.
 Passenger vessel operators, individuals with disabilities, and organizations representing the various interest groups commented that a provision in the draft guidelines, which required emergency alarm systems to comply with “principles of best practice”, was vague and requested additional guidance.
 The Board agreed that additional guidance would be helpful and in August 2007 created a Passenger Vessel Emergency Alarms Advisory Committee to assist in this matter.
 The committee’s membership included representatives from disability organizations, the vessel and cruise ship industry and trade groups, and the National Fire Protection Association, among others.
 The committee presented its report to the Board in October 2008.
-In June 2008, we published revised draft guidelines to collect data necessary for a regulatory assessment.
+In June 2008, the Board published revised draft guidelines to collect data necessary for a regulatory assessment.
 Meetings were held in August 2008 to collect this data.

 In June 2013, the Board released for public comment proposed guidelines for passenger vessels.
 The comment period ended in January 2014.
 The next step for this rulemaking is a final rule.
-The Board is evaluating the timing of the final rule while considering the impacts of Executive Order 13777, “Enforcing the Regulatory Reform Agenda”.
+The Board suspended work on this rule in 2017 in light of the requirements of Executive Order 13777 Enforcing the Regulatory Reform Agenda, which was rescinded earlier this year.
+The Board is now evaluating the timing of the final rule in the context of the agency’s other rulemaking priorities.

-- information meeting – April 15, 1996
+- information meeting: April 15, 1996

-- notice of intent to establish advisory committee – March 30, 1998
+- notice of intent to establish advisory committee: March 30, 1998

-- notice establishing advisory committee – August 12, 1998
+- notice establishing advisory committee: August 12, 1998

 - full committee meetings: September 24-25, 1998; November 18-21, 1998; February 4-6, 1999; April 21-23, 1999; July 21-23, 1999; October 20-22, 1999; February 9-11, 2000; April 26-28, 2000; September 19-22, 2000

-- committee presented recommendations to the Board – November 17, 2000
+- committee presented recommendations to the Board: November 17, 2000

-- information meetings – August 20, 2003; September 9, 2003
+- information meetings: August 20, 2003; September 9, 2003

-- notice of availability of draft guidelines and advance notice of proposed rulemaking – November 26, 2004
+- notice of availability of draft guidelines and advance notice of proposed rulemaking: November 26, 2004

-- revised draft guidelines for large vessels, ferries, and tenders – July 7, 2006
+- revised draft guidelines for large vessels, ferries, and tenders: July 7, 2006

-- notice of intent to establish advisory committee – June 25, 2007
+- notice of intent to establish advisory committee: June 25, 2007

-- notice establishing advisory committee – August 13, 2007
+- notice establishing advisory committee: August 13, 2007

 - full committee meetings: September 19-20, 2007; November 28-29, 2007; February 12-13, 2008; August 12-13, 2008

-- committee presented recommendations to the Board – October 14, 2008
+- committee presented recommendations to the Board: October 14, 2008

-- revised draft guidelines for large vessels, ferries, and tenders – June 26, 2008
+- revised draft guidelines for large vessels, ferries, and tenders: June 26, 2008

-- information meeting – August 11, 2008
+- information meeting: August 11, 2008

-- notice of proposed rulemaking – June 25, 2013
+- notice of proposed rulemaking: June 25, 2013

 Completed Access Board Rulemakings